-Suppression of information relating to individual undertakings Section 9(5)(b) of the Statistics of Trade Act 1947 states - "The following provisions shall have effect with respect to any report, summary or other communication to the public of information obtained under the foregoing provisions of this Act - vmhols used

-If a figure involved disclosure the contributor concerned was sometimes asked to give permission for its publication.
-In the majority of cases permission was given.
-When it was refused and where contributors were not approached the figure has been suppressed, either by combining it with other figures, or as in the regional tables, by omitting the figure altogether.
+Suppression of information relating to individual undertakings ction 9(5)(b) of the Statistics of Trade Act 1947 states The following provisions shall have effect with respect to any report, summary or other communication to the public of formation obtained under the foregoing provisions of this Act in compiling any such report, summary or communication the competent authority shall so arrange it as to prevent any particulars published therein from being identified as being particulars relating to any individual person or undertaking except with the previous consent in writing of that person or the person carrying on that undertaking, as the case may be; but this provision shall not prevent the disclosure of the total quantity or value of any articles produced, sold or delivered; so, however, that before disclosing any such total the competent authority shall have regard to any representations made to them by any person who alleges that the disclosure thereof would enable particulars relating to him or to an undertaking carried on by him to be deduced from the total disclosed". a figure involved disclosure the contributor concerned was metimes asked to give permission for its publication.
+In the najority of cases permission was given.
+When it was refused and where contributors were not approached the figure has been uppressed, either by combining it with other figures, or as in the ional tables, by omitting the figure altogether.

+Symbols use

-The following symbols are used throughout the PA series of Business Monitors:
+he following symbols are used throughout the PA series of usiness Monitors:

-.. not available

-- nil or less than half the final digit shown - \ figures cannot be shown owing to the risk of disclosing information about individual enterprises.
+- not available - nil or less than half the final digit shown - figures cannot be shown owing to the risk of disclosing information about individual enterprises. - R revised

-R revised